 One important contribution of the ACS to the science obtained with SPI is its use as a GRB monitor.
-The ACS shield provides a large effective area for the detection of bursts, unfortunately, the electronics impedes spatial resolution of the detection, because only the total event rate of all crystals with 50 ms time resolution is telemetered down to Earth.
+The ACS shield provides a large effective area for the detection of bursts; unfortunately, the electronics impedes spatial resolution of the detection, because only the total event rate of all crystals with 50 ms time resolution is sent down to Earth through TM packets.
 Therefore, accurate positions of gamma ray bursts that are detected with the ACS have to be determined through triangulation methods, with other (distant) spacecrafts.
 The INTEGRAL Science Data Centre (ISDC) software checks the stream of veto count rates automatically.
 If a gamma ray burst is detected (sudden increase in the count rate over a short period of time), an alert is issued to the 3rd Interplanetary Network (IPN) of gamma-ray bursts detectors.
-From the accurate timings of the SPI detection and detections by other spacecraft a position is constructed and communicated to the world.
-The accuracy that can be achieved with this method is much better than an arc-min (due to the long baseline, and the accurate timing of the SPI ACS events).
-The SPI-ACS data do not include spectral information because the energy of the interacting gamma-ray photons is not measured.
+From the accurate timing of the SPI detection and detections by other spacecraft, a position is constructed and communicated to the scientific community.
+The accuracy that can be achieved with this method is much better than the arcminute (due to the long baseline, and the accurate timing of the SPI-ACS data do not include spectral information because the energy of the interacting gamma-ray photons is not measured.

 The ACS events are written to the instrument Housekeeping and are therefore made public immediately.
 Observers can be notified of these GRB events by subscribing to the INTEGRAL gamma-ray Burst Alert System (IBAS) of the ISDC: http://isdc.unige.ch/index.cgi?Soft+ibas.
-Information on the SPI/ACS triggers since the start of the mission is available from this URL, and also from the MPE web pages:
+Information on the SPI/ACS triggers since the start of the mission is available from this URL.